 This book is a good example of how training evolves when one always seeks to be a student of your passion.
 Even now, the training continues to evolve with athletes I coach; nothing remains stagnant and I'm always looking to learn and evolve to help others.
 This doesn't mean training becomes more complex; in fact, it is the opposite.
-For example, the original Krypteia program began as mess of movements and experiments.
-I broke things down, sliced off anything that wasn't absolutely needed and was left with an absolute beast of a program (this is in the new book).
 The results I've had with the athletes and this program is immense; what has happened over the last year has been more than anything I could have imagined in helping athletes become stronger, faster, bigger and in better shape.
 The applications are limitless provided you commit to principles and evolve as needed.

 Below is an excerpt from 5/3/1 Forever.